I am a musician, teacher, dancer, and a visual art dabbler. I like making things with people.

 I was privately tutored in classical piano for eight years, with a variety of teachers in Northern California, including Leslie Gardner; and in North Carolina and Maine.
 I was tutored in classical guitar for eight years, with Nathan Kolowsko in Maine, Justin Davis in Washington, and Jeff Lambert previously of the Minneapolis Guitar Quartet, in Minnesota.
-I learned folk harp in Washington state from Randy Parris.
+I learned folk harp in Washington from Randy Parris.
 I had two years of classical voice training with Michael Albert with the Portland Conservatory of Music, and two years with Debra Gilroy of the Minnesota Chorale.
 Most recently, I took classical guitar lessons with Eric Cabalo, of Sonoma State University.
-In addition to studying instruments and associated repertoire, I record and write songs.
+In addition to studying instruments and associated repertoire, I record and write original songs.

 I also studied ballet for twelve years.
 I began at Sebastopol Ballet in Sebastopol, CA; continued studying at Cary Conservatory in Cary, NC; moved on to Portland Ballet in Portland, ME; and concluded studies on Bainbridge Island, WA.
 More recent experiences include the 2014-2015 season with Risk Dance Company in Santa Rosa, CA; and character roles (a panda and a cat, most notably) with Sebastopol Ballet.
 I also occasionally teach dance classes, either creative movement or private lessons.
 My study of ballet, and dance at large, has greatly enriched and informed my experience with music, and vice versa.